-(1676) bun -dan başka -Abl. other this

-"other than this; apart from this"
+(1676) bun -dan başka this -Abl. other "other than this; apart from this"

 2. 2.
 6. 1.
 5. Adverbial formations

 Certain combinations of a postposition and an adverb can give rise to sequences that can be viewed as a complex postposition: